 Coyote Awareness Information

-- Understanding Urban Coyotes – Life history information and facts on urban coyotes.
+- Understanding Urban Coyotes – Life history information and facts about urban coyotes.

-- How to Co-exist – Removing food and attractants, scaring coyotes from public places, and spreading the word to make your community coyote safe.
+- How to Co-exist – Detailed tips on removing attractants, scaring coyotes, pet safety, and resources to spread the word to make your community coyote safe.

-- Community Outreach Programs – Outreach programs aimed at the general public
+- Community Outreach Programs – Consider our outreach programs for community groups, workplaces, and public events.

-- Sightings Map – An interactive map showing coyote activity as reported by people like you in Vancouver
+- Sightings Map – Use our interactive map showing coyote activity as reported by people like you around the Lower Mainland.